Hacker0x01/docs.hackerone.com/docs/organizations/invitations.md

 Our invitations system relies on an internal hacker invitation algorithm that runs periodically.
 It will find the right hackers based on your needs at the right time.

-It will, first, take into account a few (optional) parameters to be configured with your assigned Customer Success Manager (CSM):
+It will take into account a few optional parameters to be configured with your assigned Customer Success Manager (CSM):

 - Success goals
 - Signal requirements
 - Reputation requirements
 - Country restrictions

-Second, this is where the hacker invitation algorithm is going to shine.
-Based on a pool of millions of hackers that meet all the above criteria and that already have proven value by having at least 1 valid report or more than 25 CTF points (https://ctf.hacker101.com/), we consider a maximum of factors to ensure your program success.
+The algorithm sifts through millions of hackers, identifying those who meet your criteria and have proven their value with at least 1 valid report or more than [25 CTF points](https://ctf.hacker101.com/).

 The algorithm calculates the likelihood of a hacker finding vulnerabilities in your program and optimizes invitations accordingly.
-Attributes such as the following are taken into account (not exhaustive):
+Some attributes include:

 - Scope
 - Program launch date